robertozanchi/map-data-wrangling/README.md

 ##Problems Encountered in the Map Data

-Here I summarize the auditing approachd and the problems detected in "Auditing of map data".
-In "Data tranformation" I present the methods used to clean and tidy the data in order to resolve a selection of the encountered problems.
+In "Auditing of map data" I summarize the auditing approach and the problems detected.
+In "Data tranformation" I present the methods used to clean and tidy the data in order to resolve a selection of the problems encoutered.

 At this stage, I worked only on the XML data downloaded from Openstreetmap.
 At the end of data transformation process, I produced a JSON file ready to be uploaded to MongoDB.
 All work with data in MongoDB is presented in "Data Overview".